German Academic Exchange Service (DAAD)

 In order to tackle future challenges, young and innovative minds are needed.
 What’s your advice to our readers who want to become scientists?

-Global challenges like climate change, sustainable development, urbanisation, shortage of resources, etc, need a global approach.
+Global challenges like climate change, sustainable urban development, urbanisation, shortage of resources, etc, need a global approach.
 As a consequence, research has become more and more international and interdisciplinary.
 To tackle future challenges, young minds need to be innovative and think out of the box.
 Learning from others in an international environment, bringing together expertise from different angles and rethinking existing patterns is essential to find the right kind of solutions not only for existing challenges, but also for challenges the future may present.